martinschorb/volumealign/EMBL_render_status.md

 Then [`generate_mipmaps.py`](https://github.com/martinschorb/render-modules/blob/master/rendermodules/dataimport/apply_mipmaps_to_render.py) to build render stack based on mipmaplevels in render's format.

+###Problem:
+Prefix for the mipmaps is always the full URL.
+This makes sense if the mipmaps are stored in a central location (Janelia: scratch) but not if we want to keep them with the datasets.

 # Naming conventions:

 I would suggest to user the `owner` field for project types (FIB-SEM, SBEM, ...) amd the `project` to describe the individual datasets.
-Check [this](https://github.com/saalfeldlab/render/issues/106) for how they do it at Janeila.
+Check [this](https://github.com/saalfeldlab/render/issues/106) for how they do it at Janelia.

 # Problems: